PolyScience CREATIVE Series Review

 You may have already read our PolyScience CHEF Series review, PolyScience’s powerful immersion circulator designed for chefs and pro cooks.
-More recently, they also created a lower cost sous vide machine targeted for home cooks: the PolyScience CREATIVE Series.
-Overall, PolyScience’s sous vide products include the following:
+Now, we got our hands on their newest product, the PolyScience CREATIVE Series.
+This sous vide machine boasts a more affordable price tag and its targeted at home cooks.

-- CREATIVE Series (this review): lower cost; geared towards home use.
+- CREATIVE Series (this review): lower price; meant for household use.

-- CHEF Series: higher cost; commercial grade but also a legendary addition to home kitchens.
+- CHEF Series: higher price; commercial grade sous vide cooker that’s often been an addition to home kitchens.

-Being we reviewed the CHEF Series first (more expensive) which set the stage for performance, the CREATIVE Series has a lot of ground to cover.
-In this review, we’ll focus on the CREATIVE Series including design, major features, and performance.
-At the end, we’ll see how it compares to its big brother and if the lower cost results in lower performance.
+In this review, we’ll test and feature the PolyScience CREATIVE, including design, best specs, and performance.
+At the end, we’ll see how it compares to its big brother and find out if the lower price means you should expect a lower quality of performance.
 Let’s get right to it!

 Unboxing & Design